jsenv/importmap-node-module/readme.md

  * Generate an import map from node_modules + an inline importmap.
  */

+import {
+  getImportMapFromProjectFiles,
+  writeImportMapFile,
-import { getImportMapFromProjectFiles, writeImportMapFile } from "@jsenv/importmap-node-module"
+} from "@jsenv/importmap-node-module"

 const projectDirectoryUrl = new URL("./", import.meta.url)
 const importMapInputs = [